dtipson/featherweight/README.md

 ##The Approach:

 Standardized HTML markup, a small js library, and a few sassy css mixins that are all built work together.

+##What it does

+Using extremely light, but very HTML5-y, markup, it creates embeds that will function differently depending on the width of the browser: in mobile view (480px and below), it will load virtually nothing other than the video thumbnail (even that is optional), bypassing the normal weight of iframe video embeds, all the while looking and working like a responsive video from the perspective of end-users.
+Desktop loads will function normally, even if you're on something horrible like IE7.
+If you have javascript entirely turned off, the worst that will happen is that you'll have a link to a video.
+Which, of course, you can't play because vimeo and youtube pretty much require javascript to be turned on anyhow.
+So, no big loss.

 ##The Requirements: